USA and the UK

 Our Fast-Track Application Package is a premium service for those who need to submit their application in time with their deadlines.
 Your case will become a top priority for our lawyers and you will benefit from our highest-quality services.

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

 Since it has a non-immigrant intent, the E2 Visa does not lead to a Green Card.
 To change your status, you need to apply for a new permit and then seek permanent residency.

-- Check if you have adequate documentation about your business;
+- Checking to make sure that you have enough adequate documentation about your business

-- Liaise with your local U.S. Consulate and the USCIS.
+- Liaising with your local U.S. Consulate and the USCIS on your behalf

-For more information and advice, please contact us on +1844 290 6312 or use our online enquiry form.
+For more information and advice, please contact us on +1 844 290 6312 or use our online inquiry form.